mikepierce/internet-radio-streams/README.md

 This is my curated list
 of [Icecast](https://icecast.org)/[SHOUTcast](https://www.shoutcast.com) internet radio stations that I enjoy or find novel.
-One can play these streams with [ncmpcpp](https://wiki.archlinux.org/title/ncmpcpp) or [VLC](https://wiki.archlinux.org/title/VLC_media_player), or with a web browser.
+These streams can be played with [ncmpcpp](https://wiki.archlinux.org/title/ncmpcpp) or [VLC](https://wiki.archlinux.org/title/VLC_media_player), or just with a web browser.
 I've seen other lists like this online, usually in a plain-text gist, but many of the links are broken—I'll keep this list updated and working as I have time.
-But as a git repo, we can make this a collaborative effort:
+But, since this is a git repo, we could make it a collaborative effort:

-  - If you find a stream that is not longer working, either [open an issue](https://github.com/mikepierce/internet-radio-streams/issues) for it, or just fix it: find the working URL and make a pull request.
+  - If you find a stream that is not longer working, either [open an issue](https://github.com/mikepierce/internet-radio-streams/issues) for it, or just fix it by finding a working URL, adding it to the corresponding m3u file, and making a pull request.
   - If you'd like to suggest a new station,
     [start a discussion](https://github.com/mikepierce/internet-radio-streams/discussions/categories/station-suggestions).